nadzhou/MotvizPy/readme.md

 [2]. https://www.sciencedirect.com/science/article/pii/S1567134811003236

-This project will be further developed in the future and will hopefully be in Rust
+This project will be further developed in the future and will hopefully be in Rust or C++.